codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

 - Net expense amount
 - Tax amount of the spend
 - Tax rate reference associated with the spend
-- Expense bank account reference
+- Expense bank account reference (unable to update bank account for Free Agent integrations)
 - Tracking category objects
 - Description and notes